-- Schemes must be submitted by the deadline stated in the 'Call for Schemes' letter by registered primary bidders.
-The scheme submission form in Appendix 1 must be provided as a summary of the scheme along with any required relevant information (as determined by the Programme Administrator) about the scheme; - Schemes must be implemented within Northern Ireland; - Scheme submissions and the information contained within must comply with the NISEP operational rules and procedures as set out in this Framework Document: - Funding must be targeted at activities that result in sustainable energy measures being adopted.
+- Schemes must be submitted by the deadline of 31 December 2012.
+The scheme submission form in Appendix 1 must be provided as a summary of the scheme along with any required relevant information (as determined by the Programme Administrator) about the scheme; - Schemes must be implemented within Northern Ireland; - Scheme submissions and the information contained within must comply with the NISEP operational rules and procedures as set out in this Framework Document; - Bids for funding must be at least £50,000; - Funding must be targeted at activities that result in sustainable energy measures being adopted.
 Funding cannot be used for research, demonstration or purely educational projects; - Schemes aimed at priority group customers must be targeted in line with the guidance provided in Section 2.6 of this document; - Measures promoted must be in customers' financial interest.
-In other words, the present value of the lifetime customer benefits (energy bill savings and improved comfort) should exceed the cost of the measures; - Measures must deliver overall economic benefits to Northern Ireland: - Measures promoted must be proven technology which meet or exceed relevant standards (e.g. safety, quality, etc); - Schemes must be designed and managed cost effectively.
-Evidence of how the bidder intends to ensure this must be supplied, including evidence that where appropriate they have (or will within a reasonable time) competitively tender any contracts with managing agents, sub contractors and suppliers.
-For the avoidance of doubt, the Programme Administrator will consider that all contracts with managing agents and subcontractors must provide evidence of an acceptable procurement process; - Schemes must meet the additionality criteria defined in Section 2.2; - Schemes within the priority group category must ensure that where a customer contribution is sought in the priority group section, the scheme bidder has had due regard for ability to pay within the target group. - All scheme bidders in the priority group segment must provide staff training and put procedures in place to ensure that where a customer contribution is sought: - those customers are always directed to the scheme which is best for them first; this may include Government, NISEP and other schemes.
-It will always be assumed that equivalent schemes which do not require a contribution or which require a lower contribution are best; and http://www.uregni.gov.uk/uploads/publications/2009-12-14 NISEP Branding Guidelines.pdf
+In other words, the present value of the lifetime customer benefits (energy bill savings and improved comfort) should exceed the cost of the measures; - Measures promoted must be proven technology which meet or exceed relevant standards (e.g. safety, quality, etc); - Schemes must be designed and managed cost effectively.
+In order to demonstrate this, Primary Bidders and their partners and subcontractors must retain accurate records of the procurement process that they have undertaken (see 1.6 of this document for information on the core elements of an acceptable procurement process). - By way of their procurement process Primary Bidders must ensure that all contracts with and between Scheme Managers and/or subcontractors and suppliers of measures ensure a 'level playing field' between energy service providers. - Schemes must meet the additionality criteria defined in Section 2.2; - Schemes within the priority group category must ensure that where a customer contribution is sought in the priority group section, the scheme bidder has had due regard for ability to pay within the target group. - All scheme bidders in the priority group segment must provide staff training and put procedures in place to ensure that where a customer contribution is sought: - those customers are always directed to the scheme which is best for them first; this may include Government, NISEP and other schemes.
+It will always be assumed that equivalent schemes

-- no priority group customer is ever given the 'hard sell' or pressurised to take up a scheme which requires a contribution. - All publicity leaflets or notices or any other form of advertising or promotion of schemes must carry the branding and logo of the NISEP.
-Full details of the branding, NISEP logo etc can be found on the Utility Regulator's website:
+- which do not require a contribution or which require a lower contribution are best; and - no priority group customer is ever given the 'hard sell' or pressurised to take up a scheme which requires a contribution. - All publicity leaflets or notices or any other form of advertising or promotion of schemes must carry the branding and logo of the NISEP.
+Full details of the branding, NISEP logo etc. can be found on the Utility Regulator's website: